sage9705/e-commerce-backend/README.md

 ## Usage

 The server will start on the port specified in your environment variables (default is 5000).
-You can use tools like Postman or Insomnia to interact with the API endpoints.
+You can use tools like Postman, HTTPie, or Insomnia to interact with the API endpoints.

 ## API Endpoints

 ### User Routes

 - `POST /api/users/register` - Register a new user
+- `GET /api/users/verify/:token` - Verify user email
 - `POST /api/users/login` - Login a user
 - `GET /api/users/profile` - Get the profile of the logged-in user (requires token)